XycYuchenXu/eigTest/README.md

 7. For more details, read the vignette: `browseVignettes('eigTest')` and the paper 'Testing Simultaneous Diagonalizability'.

 ## Implementations
-The folder includes different simulation studies and applications.
+The folder `implementations` includes different simulation studies and applications.

 In particular, the simulation studies include examples for commutator-based test, LLR test, multi-sample eigenvector test and partial test.

 Applications include VAR examples on macroeconomic data of 8 countries and Markovian model on Hudson river discharge data, both with data supplied in the R package or the data folder.

+## Output
+The folder `output` includes the raw p-values replicates from simulation studies in folder `implementations`, and generated plots from both simulations and applications in `implementations`.